rachel170/tp/docs/DeveloperGuide.md

 object in the Model component of FlashNotes.
 Our team faced several challenges with our choice to implement the `Deck` class.

-Due to the perceived composition relationship between `Deck` and `Flashcard` and the chosen design for `Deck` implementation, deletion of a `Deck` object meant that there was a need to look through all of the `Flashcard` objects in FlashNotes to identify and delete any `Flashcard` object with a `Tag` that marked it as a part of the deleted `Deck`.
+Due to the perceived composition relationship between `Deck` and `Flashcard` and the chosen design for `Deck` implementation, commands that result in the change of a `Deck` object (e.g. editting deck name or deleting a deck) meant that there was a need to look through all of the `Flashcard` objects in FlashNotes to carry out necessary changes to its `Tag` depending on the command issued.

-Furthermore, editing the name of a `Deck` required us to identify all `Flashcard` objects belonging to that `Deck` before editing its `Tag` to the new name of the `Deck` as well.
-This was due to our implementation choice, as there was no direct composition between `Deck` and `Flashcard` in our current implementation design.

-Finally, as part of our **Review Statistics Feature**, we wanted to be able to save the data in the `Deck` class as well.
+On top of that, as part of our **Review Statistics Feature**, we wanted to be able to save the data in the `Deck` class as well.
 To support this, we had to expand the old Storage implementation from AB3 to include the addition of the data in the `Deck` class.